5 Simple Ways to Build a Culture of Engagement

-At Liberty Mind, we’re firm believers that high employee engagement is driven by strong company cultures.
+I’m a firm believer that high employee engagement is driven by strong company cultures.
 After all, if you haven’t got the right environment in the first place, there’s no way of nurturing that engagement.

 In the UK, we’re no longer in a ‘job for life’.
 In fact, research has found that on average, an employee will now stay for a maximum of five years before moving onto a new organisation.

 With this in mind, employees are now at a premium, and to gain the best people and retain the best people; you have to build a culture that engages them.

 The trouble is many organisations over-complicate company culture.
 They see it as a massive HR function that costs an excessive amount of money and an extraordinary amount of time.

 But amongst the fads, the trends, and the influences that surround company culture are basic principles that often get lost.

 There are simple ways you can build a culture of engagement – it’s just most of the time, these basic human instincts get lost in hierarchical agendas and process-driven policies.